thinkful-ei-panda/matching-game-project-miki-wesley/README.md

-Matching Game by Miki Francisco and Wesley Rou
+Matching Game by Miki Francisco and Wesley Rou and Joshua Struve

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).